Amirhossein-ZareH/Amirhossein-ZareH/README.md

-# 💫 About Me:
+# 💫 Hi!
+I'm Amirhossein
-💫 Hi!
-I'm Amirhossein<br>Professional Summary<br><br>A dedicated and motivated Software Engineering student currently in the 6th semester of undergraduate studies.
+<br>Professional Summary<br><br>A dedicated and motivated Software Engineering student currently in the 6th semester of undergraduate studies.
 Passionate about front-end development with hands-on experience in modern technologies such as HTML, CSS, JavaScript, React Native, Android XML, and Figma.
 Currently working at PosIran Company, contributing to real-world projects and continuously expanding technical skills.
 Also familiar with various programming languages including Python, Java, C#, C++, SQL, and JavaScript.
 A fast learner with a strong interest in UI/UX design and mobile application development.

 ## 🌐 Socials: